 Calculating The Total Sales

 I’ve created a simple measure called Total Sales which sums up the Total Revenue column.
-Even if you’re dealing with something totally different like HR data or marketing data, the techniques I discuss are reusable across any industry and any business function.
+Even if you’re dealing with something totally different like HR data or marketing data, the techniques I discuss are reusable across any industry and business function.

 The examples I will show use the measure branching technique, where we start with our core measures and then branch out into other measures like margins.